Free TEAS 7 Reading Practice Test 2025

 • Summarizing multi-paragraph texts

-• Making inferences and drawing conclusions about a text's purpose and meaning
+• Making inferences about text purpose and meaning

 Both human liver enzymes and bacteria can process caffeine and other drugs.
 Liver enzymes can remove the CH3 groups stuck to the rings, just as bacterial enzymes do, resulting in caffeine derivatives, the most simple of which is known as xanthine, the door.
 The bacteria hang onto them, chopping down the rings to their component elements and harvesting energy.